wp-plugins/advanced-iframe/readme.txt

 = Shortcodes =
 Please read the instructions in the administration careful.
 The documentation there should explain all of your questions!

+= If a shortcode does not work =
+If a shortcode does not work please view the shortcode in the editor in text mode.
+If you copy a shortcode directly from the settings maybe additional html is copied as well.
+And this causes the shortcode to fail.

 = Demo =
 See the demo here:
 http://www.tinywebgallery.com/blog/advanced-iframe/demo-advanced-iframe-2-0/